paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-036-promotion-separation-and-involuntary-retirement-of-officers-on-the-active-duty-list.md

 ### Statutory Notes

 #### Amendments
+2024—Subsec. (a)(1), (2).
+Pub.
+L. 118–159 substituted “the Secretary concerned releases the promotion results of the board which considered the officer for the second time to the public” for “the President approves the report of the board which considered him for the second time”.

 2021—Subsecs. (a), (d).
 Pub.
 L. 116–283 substituted “Marine Corps, or Space Force” for “or Marine Corps” in introductory provisions in subsec. (a) and in subsec. (d).

 2018—Subsec. (a).
 Pub.
 L. 115–232 substituted “section 8146(e) or 8372” for “section 5596(e) or 6383” in introductory provisions and “section 7311, 8323, or 9311” for “section 3911, 6323, or 8911” in par.
 (3).